SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketDestination.md

 ## SYNOPSIS
 Adds an AWS::S3::Bucket.Destination resource property to the template.
-Specifies information about where to publish analysis or configuration results for an Amazon S3 bucket.
+Specifies information about where to publish analysis or configuration results for an Amazon S3 bucket and S3 Replication Time Control (S3 RTC.

 ## SYNTAX